How to not Fail at Building Accessible Web Applications

 Use a color contrast checker to ensure that all color combinations pass at least the WCAG 2.0 AA level

-Focus Styles with sufficient contrast!
+Ensure focus Styles have sufficient contrast!

 With focus-visible